 An excellent and very useful collection of problem-solving videos can be found on Professor Thomas Hemmick's YouTube channel here.
-They are organized in playlists by topic-look for the playlists titled Solving Physics I: Chapters 01 through 16.
+They are organized in playlists by topic-look for the playlists titled Solving Physics II: Chapters 02 through 19.

-For an inspiring and though-provoking collection of general learning tips and academic success strategies, explore this website created by one of our university's teams of educational experts.
+For a thought-provoking collection of general learning tips and academic success strategies, explore this website compiled by educational experts from our university.